Inclusion & Mental Health Team

 These values will give our children the skills to progress through their education and on into their working lives with a sense of achievement and self-worth.

-Rowena Evett-Collins is the Assistant Headteacher and Lead for Inclusion and Mental Health:
+Rowena Evett-Collins is our Assistant Headteacher and Lead for Inclusion and Mental Health and Well-being:

 My position involves working very closely with teaching staff and all members of the Leadership Team, Mental Health and Well-being Team and SEN Team in order to aid the progress of all children with any additional needs within the school.
 At Herne Bay Junior School, we successfully create a culture within the school that values all pupils, allowing them to feel a sense of belonging and make it possible to talk about any problems in a non-stigmatising way.